sborms/leaguescheduler/README.md

 --clip_upp 40
 ```

-Alternatively, you can execute `make 2rr` which runs the above example.
+Alternatively, you can execute `make example` which runs the above example.

 See `2rr --help` (and the research paper mentioned at the top) for more information about all the available arguments.
 You can also specify a `.json` configuration file and use that as (only) CLI input.

+### Classes

-To more freely play around, you can also import the core classes in your own Python script or notebook:
+To more freely play around, you can import the core classes in your own Python script or notebook:

 ```python
 from leaguescheduler import InputParser, LeagueScheduler